Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Results and discussion

 and governs the current density at the electrode-electrolyte interface.
 Increasing the current density leads to higher overpotentials in the electrode, influencing the cell voltage.
 Seemingly, this effect is much more pronounced in the positive electrode, hinting at a tendency of lower overpotentials in the negative electrode.
 The particle radius additionally determines the diffusion path length of the intercalated lithium, which presents another mode of influence on the overpotential.

 While the above does not constitute substantially novel insight into the DFN model, the results are interesting methodologically.
 First and foremost, they show that battery dynamics apparently produce low-rank processes, which lend themselves to sensitivity analysis via spectral representations.
 This is deducible from the close agreement of the generalized Sobol' indices obtained from both methods in Fig.~\ref{fig:sobol-high-dynamics} as well as the spectral decay of the eigenvalues, which is not shown here.
 This is an enormous advantage, because the KL method is much more efficient than the PC method.
 For our problem, where each of the 601 time steps is needed as a quadrature node due to insufficient smoothness of the output, the KL method needs to compute and store only about $1.7$\% of the number of coefficients used in the PC method.
+This is because the required number of surrogate models is reduced from 601 to 10.
+Depending on the number of cores available, this reduction can lead to solving the regression problem for all PC surrogate models in parallel, thereby significantly speeding up the procedure.
 This enables the use of higher order PC expansions for the KL method, since the number of coefficients is the limiting factor memory-wise.
 We observe that full lower order expansions yield comparable results to sparse higher order expansions for the generalized Sobol' indices.
 Higher-order PC expansions typically lead to more expressive surrogate models and lower surrogate model errors.
 Minimizing the surrogate model error is seemingly not immediately relevant for the analysis, but a low error might prove valuable for subsequent use cases of the surrogate model (Section \ref{sec:conclusion}).
-By comparison of the full and the sparse PC expansion, we can also see that the choice of the hyperbolic cross truncation coefficient did not overly eliminate any relevant interaction terms in the expansion, since the total-order indices closely agree between the full and the sparse expansion, further substantiating the sparsity-of-effects principle.
+By comparison of the full (Fig.~\ref{fig:sobol-high-dynamics}a) and the sparse PC expansion (Fig.~\ref{fig:sobol-high-dynamics}b), we can also see that the choice of the hyperbolic cross truncation coefficient did not overly eliminate any relevant interaction terms in the expansion, since the total-order indices closely agree between the full and the sparse expansion, further substantiating that the sparsity-of-effects principle holds true.

 We obtain estimates of the optimal number of samples (\ref{app2}) for the full second order PC expansion of $N=7475$ and $N=68379$ for the sparse PC expansion of order 5 with a cross truncation coefficient of $q=0.7$.
 This reveals that both analyses are provided with a sufficient number of samples.
 The error bars, however, do differ significantly between the analysis conducted with a sparse PC expansion and the analysis done with a full PC expansion.
 This likely stems from the much higher sample volume per run in the sparse case.